Summer With the Son: Being Prayerful! (Sermon Audio)

 Deuteronomy 15:10 (NIV)

-You can find the live video feeds of these encouragement and prayer times on Impact Prayer Ministry’s Facebook page.
+You can find the live video feeds of previous encouragement and prayer times on Impact Prayer Ministry’s Facebook page or subscribe to the audio from the Tom’s Treasure podcast channel.

 In prayer,